debajyotid/tour-planner/README.md

    $ streamlit run streamlit_app.py

    ```
-### You can also access the app via the url: https://blank-app-2xug66lo1a8.streamlit.app
+#### You can also access the app via: https://debajyotidas88-aitourplanner.streamlit.app

 Modules and Functions:
 ----------------------